awilby/bluerov_ros/README.md

 After installing ROS, also install the following packages (these instructions assume you are using Ubuntu Mate and are installing the packages in the apt repositories; Raspbian users must compile from source):

-`sudo apt-get install ros-kinetic-joy ros-kinetic-robot-state-publisher ros-kinetic-robot-localization`
+`sudo apt-get install ros-kinetic-joy ros-kinetic-robot-state-publisher ros-kinetic-robot-localization ros-kinetic-mavros ros-kinetic-mavros-extras`

 You will also need viso2_ros, if you want to perform visual odometry.
 These will need to be compiled from source.
 From <your_catkin_workspace>/src: